-Raise your hand if you’ve ever wondered how to clean an oven.
-This most-used household appliance can get pretty dirty, thanks to all the spills, crumbs, and other debris left behind every time you cook.
+Raise your hand if you’ve ever wondered how to clean an oven — and do it quickly.
+This household appliance can get pretty dirty, thanks to all the spills, crumbs, and other debris left behind every time you cook.
 Combine those tough kitchen messes with an oven’s high temps, and you have the perfect recipe for hardened, caked-on filth that can be a challenge to remove — making the question of how to clean an oven a headache that most of us try to avoid.

-Fortunately, we have your guide for how to clean an oven effectively and easily — and you don’t need any special cleaning products or tools.
+Fortunately, we have your guide for how to clean an oven effectively and without taking a ton of time.
+We’ve also got info for anyone looking to learn how to clean the worst oven spills.
+Plus, you don’t even need any special cleaning products or tools.
 In fact, everything you need to clean your oven may already be in your kitchen cupboards.
 Forget the harsh household cleaners; these brilliant cleaning tricks get the job done well while keeping the air in your home safe and fresh.
 With a little time and effort, your oven can be smudge-free and stain-free in no time.
 Now, let’s get to work!

 How long does it take to clean an oven?
 As every domestic goddess knows (come on, give yourself a little credit!), an oven is a prime spot in the home for collecting hard-to-reach dirt and dried up spills.
 In the past, you may have gone to town on the appliance, scrubbing it like crazy with spray cleaners and soap — without ever achieving that mess-free, just-like-new condition you want.
 Time to forget those old ways: Cleaning your oven is a lot simpler than it seems.